PkGamTV/ITGmania-Noteskin-Graphic-Fixes/README.md

 -----Metal-----

 -Better matched the colors of the hold bottomcaps.

+-Fixed hold's slight radient mismatches at the top loop point like Cel too.

 -Mirrored the hold bottomcaps horizontally so the lighting doesn't look off.